rathore-raj/Dr.-Doc/readme.md

 # Dr.DOC

-* The WebApp developed in React.js and Node.js will provide the features like…
+* The WebApp developed in React.js and Node.js will provide the features like
-> Scanning paper to get digital text
+ * Scanning paper to get digital text
-> Storing it as PDF files
+ * Storing it as PDF files
-> Sharing and other functionalities.
+ * Sharing and other functionalities.
-> Handwritten text Recognition, Merge, Convert, Compress.
+ * Handwritten text Recognition, Merge, Convert, Compress.

 ## Frontend